Readf0x/site-rewrite/src/lib/pages/about.md

 ## Keyboards

 I don't really remember what got me into custom mechanical keyboards, but I can tell you that I really became interested when I found the [Glarses YouTube channel](https://www.youtube.com/@Glarses).
 Glarses is really more of a comedy YouTuber who's content is keyboard related[^1].
 The hobby is really expensive, so I've only built one board, and I would've done it way differently knowing what I do now.
-My current board is a GMMK[^2] TKL[^3] with [alpaca switches](https://www.primekb.com/products/alpaca-linears) and typewriter keycaps.
+My current board is a GMMK[^2] TKL[^3] with alpaca switches[^4] and typewriter keycaps.
 I could've gotten a way better board for the same price, but I didn't know what I was doing at the time.

 [^1]: See [reasonably sized keyboard](https://www.youtube.com/watch?v=L_8GKPOQ5r4)
 [^2]: Glorious Modular Mechanical Keyboard.
 Yes that is seriously the name of this thing.
 [^3]: Short for ten-keyless, it just means the keyboard doesn't have a numpad.
+[^4]: A cheap, but high-quality linear switch

 ## Gaming